-The atopic march refers to eczema, food allergies, and asthma.
+The term “atopic march” refers to the progression of the triad of Ig-E mediated allergic diseases: Eczema, food allergies, and asthma.
 This cluster of chronic conditions has everything to do with your baby’s immune system and its development.
-Typically, one problem - starting with atopic eczema - tends to follow another.

 What is the atopic march?

 The atopic march describes the flow from one allergic disease to another.
 Often one allergic condition follows another, starting with atopic eczema.